 A small semiconductor device that emits light when charged with electricity.
-LEDs come in many colors, and some LEDs contain multiple elements and are therefore capable of multiple colors.
+LEDs come in white as well as many colors, including non-visible light such as infrared and ultraviolet.

 Bright white LEDs are commonly used for phone camera flashes and LCD display backlights.
 LEDs are also used for indicator/notification lights and keyboard/keypad backlights.

 Some LEDs contain multiple elements and are therefore capable of multiple colors.
 LEDs with red, green, and blue elements are called RGB LEDs and are capable generating any color in the rainbow.